Spatial constraints improve filtering of measurement noise from animal tracks: Splitting schemes

-In practice, it is recommended to split the drift in the SDE around one of its fixed points \citep{pilipovic_strang_2025}.
-In the interior of the domain $\mathcal{D}$, the penalization term is zero and we can choose a fixed point $u_l^*= ^\top$, $l \in \{1,\cdots,J\}$, where $x_l^*$ is one of the centers of the Gaussians in the potential $H$.
-Hence, we rewrite the SDE as
+Splitting methods were originally designed to solve ordinary and partial differential equations \citep{mclachlan_splitting_2002} by decomposing a system into subsystems that are easier to solve, and combining the solutions.
+For an SDE such as~\eqref{eq: penalized Langevin} with constant diffusion, one can split the equation into an SDE with linear drift and constant diffusion, and an ordinary differential equation with the remaining nonlinear drift term \citep{pilipovic_strang_2025}.
+In practice, it is recommended to linearize the drift in the SDE around one of its fixed points \citep{pilipovic_parameter_2024}.
+We may choose a fixed point $u_l^* = ^\top$, $l \in \{1, \ldots, J\}$, where $x_l^*$ is one of the centers of attraction of the potential $H$ and the velocity component is set to zero.
+Hence, we rewrite the SDE as (see Appendix \ref{App:B})